mah0001/metadata-editor-docs-v2/documenting_image.md

   - **`Asset identifier`** (*assetIdentifier*) A unique identifier created by the registry and applied by the creator of the digital image.
 This value shall not be changed after being applied.
 This identifier is linked to a corresponding Registry Organization Identifier.
 Enter the unique identifier created by a registry and applied by the creator of the digital image.
 This value shall not be changed after being applied.
 This identifier may be globally unique by itself, but it must be unique for the issuing registry.
 An input to this field should be made mandatory.
   - **`Registry identifier`** (*registryIdentifier*) An identifier for the registry/organization which issued the corresponding Registry Image Id.

+> This completes the IPTC set of metadata elements.
+When this information is complete, continue with the other sections (sections common to both the Dublin Core and the IPTC options).

 ### Fill out the *License* section